Kamran099/ClickingCounter/README.md

 # ClickingCounter
-A basic GUI that counts the number of times the user clicks the GUI.
+A basic GUI that counts the number of times the user clicks the button.